The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

-However, unlike for WordPress, not everything in the directory is free.
+Unlike WordPress, not everything on the directory is free.
 A good chunk is made up of paid extensions.
 Also, not all components are compatible with all Joomla versions.
 Yet, the same can be said about WordPress plugins that are no longer maintained.

 Drupal is all about building custom websites.
 For that reason, it comes with a lot of built-in customization options.
 You are also able to edit files directly and customize almost anything you want.
-As a consequence, as a developer, there is very little that you can not customize.
+Consequently, as a developer, there is very little that you can not customize.

 Due to enforced coding standards, they are also basically guaranteed to work together.
 That’s something that is not always true for WordPress plugins and Joomla extensions.
-However, their installation is a lot more technical than in the other two CMS.
+Their installation is a lot more technical than with the other two CMS.

 Page loading times matter both to visitors and search engines.
-Your site can have award-winning design and the most valuable content but if it doesn’t load within a few seconds, some people will not wait to see it.
+Your site can have an award-winning design and the most valuable content but if it doesn’t load within a few seconds, some people will never wait to see it.

 This is especially true on mobile devices, which have overtaken desktop computers in usage numbers.
 For that and other reasons, performance needs to be a crucial part of any CMS comparison out there.

 Performance is often cited as one of the weak spots of WordPress.
 It’s true that its focus on providing backward compatibility and supporting older versions hold it back a little in this regard.
-At the same time, it’s part of the popularity of the platform.
+At the same time, it’s partly because of the popularity of the platform.